sourcegraph/jetbrains/CONTRIBUTING.md

 The fastest way to develop the Web UI is to use Storybook.
 However for some tasks loading the webview in JetBrains is unavoidable.
 The process to do this is:

 1. Use the "Run the plugin locally with fresh build of a local clone of Cody" setup (see above.)
+Specifically, you must have `CODY_DIR` set.
-2. After changing the Web UI, in `$CODY_DIR` run `pnpm -C vscode _build:webviews`
+2. After changing the Web UI, in `$CODY_DIR` run `pnpm -C agent build:webviews`
 3. Start a new chat to load the new webview bundle.

-For changes in the TypeScript extension, you must use one of the agent workflows described above.
+For changes in the TypeScript extension outside of the webview bundle, you must use one of the agent workflows described above.

 ## Using Nightly/Experimental channel releases